-Guilford Township's Hummel Park - located in Plainfield - is one of my favorite Hendricks County parks to run in.
+Guilford Township's Hummel Park -- located in Plainfield, Indiana -- is one of my favorite Hendricks County parks to run in.
 But please don't tell the other parks; I don't want their feelings to get hurt.

 Since the track is marked, a runner can focus on their stride and breathing and not have to keep glancing down at a watch to know their distance.
 Having these markers can also help seasoned runners work on Repeats or Fartleks.